-Here are quick three reasons why you should invest in video content when looking to improve your site design:
+Videos can be a great way to improve on both of these points.
+Here are three reasons why you should invest in video content when looking to improve your site design:

-- Video boosts trust and credibility: 79% of surveyed buyers say they were convinced to buy a product after watching a video.
+79% of surveyed buyers say they were convinced to buy a product after watching a video

-Page load time refers to the time needed for your page content to appear - from the moment the user clicks on the page, to the time the browser fully loads it.
+Page load time is the time it takes for your page to appear after the user clicks on it.

 Users today need 3 seconds to decide whether they will stay on your webpage or not.
 If you don’t provide them with fast-loading pages and video content they will not stick around long enough to hear your value proposition.

 Speed is crucial in attracting and retaining customers.
-When you’re building or updating your website, ensure you keep it uncomplicated and minimalistic.
+When you’re building or updating your website, keep it simple and minimalistic.

 Additional features that don’t deliver value will weigh your website down.
 So will bad hosting and content delivery networks (proxy servers, data centers).
-All your videos, images, and carousels should also be properly formatted before you upload them onto your website.
+Before you upload your video to your website, make sure it’s properly formatted.

 Information about your brand and value proposition should be clearly available on your website, but so should clear calls to action.
 To encourage visitors to spend more time on your website, you need to be direct with what they need to do next.